ConnorMichalec/ParticleSimulator/README.md

-# ParticleSimulator
+# ParticleSimulator.
-Just a cool particle fluid simulation I did in java idk...
+Just a cool particle fluid simulation I did in java.

+The ParticleSimulator.jar was built in java 11.